CV-STAC About Us

 2016 Commercial Vehicle Safety Research Summit: Best Practices for Advancing Safety through Partnerships with Universities

-The 2016 Commercial Vehicle Safety Research Summit: Best Practices for Advancing Safety through Partnerships with Universities (referred to hereafter as CV Summit), was the outcome of an idea conceived and implemented to promote partnerships between universities, law enforcement, and driver licensing agencies.
+The 2016 Commercial Vehicle Safety Research Summit: Best Practices for Advancing Safety through Partnerships with Universities, was the outcome of an idea conceived and implemented to promote partnerships between universities, law enforcement, and driver licensing agencies.